-We propose a practical framework for integrating the behavioral reasoning about distributed systems with model-checking methods.
+We propose a new and practical framework for integrating the behavioral reasoning about distributed systems with model-checking methods.

 Our proof methods are based on trace abstractions, which relate the behaviors of the program and the specification.
-We show that for finite-state systems such symbolic abstractions can be specified conveniently in a Monadic Second-Order Logic (M2L), which allows the concise expression of many temporal properties.
+We show that for finite-state systems such symbolic abstractions can be specified conveniently in Monadic Second-Order Logic (M2L).
 Model-checking is then made possible by the reduction of non-determinism implied by the trace abstraction.